-Every dental insurance plan is different.
-But you can expect to see coverage or a discount for preventative and non-routine procedures.
-Preventative care may include cleanings, exams, fluoride treatments, sealants, and x-rays.
-Non-routine coverage may include crowns, dentures, extractions, fillings, root canals, implants, and more.
+Every dental insurance plan is different, but you can expect to see coverage or a discount for preventive and nonroutine procedures.
+Preventive care may include cleanings, exams, fluoride treatments, sealants, and x-rays.
+Nonroutine coverage may include crowns, dentures, extractions, fillings, root canals, implants, and more.

 What Does Dental Implant Insurance Typically Exclude?